littlebee/scatbot-edge-ai-shootout/README.md

 It's true that for most applications around the house you could probably just set up a base computer that was much more powerful.
 All the computer hardware on the bot would do is send sensor data and video back and receive motor commands in.

 **But that's not cool!** you yell?
 I'm with you.
 I want it to be fully autonomous and self contained.
-It's not really an issue if you have a good mesh and some onboard cliff detection, but you don't want to send the bot accidentally careening down the basement stairs when the connection to the controller drops.
-This does not mean you're limited to just one single board computer (SBC) on the robot however.
-For some applications, like bots that fit under furniture, you'll have a difficult time fitting a second Pi 4 onto an already crowded chassis that is about as big as your 3D printer will allow you to print.

-This means, at a minimum, that we need to have available some percentage of cpu for behavior logic, video streaming / recording and reading other sensors.
+If I needed a second computer, I would rather just put the second computer on board the bot, but sometimes [space and battery constraints](https://github.com/littlebee/scatbot) make a second onboard SBC impossible.
+This means, at a minimum, that we need to have available some percentage of CPU for behavior logic, video streaming / recording and reading sensors.
 Using the Intel Realsense D435i depth camera and librealvision in Python, for example, can take up to 35% of the Raspberry PI 4 overall CPU.

 ## The Benchmark

 For the application at hand, it does us little good to know how fast we can read and do object detection on a mp4 video file.
 Likewise, it's also useless to include any sort of display or saving of augmented images for a headless robot.

 What we really need for most robotics applications is to know many frames per second (FPS) we can acquire the image from the camera, convert it to whatever format is needed by the ML framework or model, and invoke the ML model to produce an array of bounding coordinates as numbers, the classification label as string, and the confidence as a float value.
-How much time it takes to convert the data and produce the required output are very relevant to the application and are part reflected in the results.
-The benchmarks measures and reports the _overall_ FPS including pre and post processing.
+How much time it takes to convert the data and produce the required output are very relevant to the application and are reflected in the results.
+The benchmarks measure and report the _overall_ FPS including pre and post processing.

+For the capturing video, all of the benchmarks use [OpenCV](https://opencv.org/) to acquire the image from the camera.
+For the results above, all results were measured using the official Raspberry Pi 4 Camera Module and ribbon cable connection.

 There is [a test provided](https://github.com/littlebee/scatbot-edge-ai-shootout/blob/main/debug/test-camera.py) to see how fast openCV is able to read from the camera without object detection.
-Spoiler: with almost every configuration and camera including USB, this test is going to report just under 30 frames per second.
+Spoiler: with almost every configuration and camera, including USB, this test is going to report just under 30 frames per second.

 It is also relevant to robotics applications to know how many FPS the object detection can produce while running on a single board computer with other software running.
-We want to know both, how the object detection works without anything else running, and how it performs when only 50% or 25% of the SBC CPU is available for object detection.
-If space and battery constraints allow, We want to know how much better it would perform if object detection had its own dedicated SBC.
+We want to know both, how fast the object detection works without anything else running, and how it performs when only 50% or 25% of the SBC CPU cores are available for object detection.

 ### Shell Script & Individual Python Benchmark Scripts